TL;DR

 2. Identify certification exposure

-If you are in a sector likely to be required to procure EUCS-certified tools — public sector, defence, critical infrastructure, regulated financial services — begin mapping which of your current tools would fall short of the proposed sovereignty tier.
+If you operate in sectors likely to face stronger sovereign cloud or EUCS-related procurement expectations — public sector, defence, critical infrastructure, and regulated financial services — begin mapping which of your current tools would fall short of the proposed sovereignty tier.
 Transition timelines for enterprise GRC platforms are measured in quarters, not weeks.

 3. Evaluate sovereign-native alternatives